 Successful applicants for the research program should have an excellent Master's degree or equivalent in Computer Science or a closely related discipline like Mathematics, fluency in English, and an interest in exploring new notions of system correctness.
 To this end, we expect skills in developing or applying formal methods.

 The Carl von Ossietzky University of Oldenburg seeks to increase the proportion of women in science.
 Therefore, women are strongly encouraged to apply for the offered positions.
 According to §21,3 NHG (the law governing universities in the German state of Lower Saxony) female applicants with equal qualification will be preferred.
-Disabled persons with equal qualifications will be given preference.
+Applicants with disabilities will be preferentially considered in case of equal qualification.